tdlm/mac-os-self-destruct/README.md

 **Version**: 0.92

-Securely destroys files or directories on a delay based on their OS X "Tag."
+Securely destroys files or directories on a delay based on their macOS "Tag."

 Available Tags: 1 Minute, 1 Hour, 1 Day, 1 Week, 1 Month, 1 Year.
 Multiplications of these tags are also supported (10 Minutes, 3 Hours, etc.).